openai/chatgpt-retrieval-plugin/docs/providers/searchium/setup.md

 # Searchium
-In general, [Searchium](https://searchium.ai) is a cloud platform that performs fast vector searches.
+[Searchium](https://searchium.ai) is a cloud platform that performs high-speed vector searches using in-memory compute.
 Searchium allows you to store a vector embeddings database along with associated metadata.

 ## Setup
 The basic flow consists of the following steps:
 * Create a dataset.
 * Add data to the dataset.
-* Train the dataset.
+* Train/Index the dataset.
-* Load the dataset to the APU card (Associative Process Unit).
+* Load the dataset onto the APU accelerator (Associative Processing Unit).
 * Perform a search.
 ----

-Note: To perform fast vector searches, we use hardware accelerator called "APU" which requires data pre-processing(train and load), which improve search results significantly.
+**Note: To perform fast vector searches, we use hardware accelerator called "APU" which requires data pre-processing(train and load), which improve search results significantly (The actual minimum dataset size should be above 4,000 records).
 In our implementation of the datastore, we use a trigger called `SEARCHIUM_DATASET_SIZE` to automatically initiate the training and loading processes.
-However, you can also perform these processes manually using our client or cloud interface as needed."
+However, you can also perform these processes manually using our client or cloud interface as needed."**

 ----

 **Retrieval App Environment Variables**